Sperm freezing and banking (also known as storage) is a form of fertility preservation available at our clinics in Cambridge, Colchester and Norwich.

 You’ll have a consultation with one of our fertility specialists to discuss the procedures involved and to sign the appropriate consent forms.
 We recommend that you discuss the implications with one of our counsellors before freezing your sperm.

-If sperm is frozen and stored for you at the clinic, we’ll contact you each year and ask you to confirm your wishes for the next 12 months.
+If sperm is frozen and stored for you at the clinic, we’ll contact you each year to ask you to confirm your wishes for the next 12 months.
 If you wish to continue storage, you will need to pay an annual storage fee.